Benedetta Carlini: Subsequent investigation

-The investigators were not prepared for such things because in Italy and Europe in the 17th century were very few documented cases of sexual relationships between women, and much more cases of heterosexual fornication between a nun and her male lover and cases of male homosexuality.
-Yet that two women should seek sexual gratification with each other was virtually inconceivable despite such cases had been described in the legal commentaries of Antonio Gomez, Gregorio Lopez and Prospero Farinacci, which had been printed and widely circulated throughout Italy in the previous decades.
+Bartolomea Crivelli was then asked to offer her testimony.
+The less incriminating reveal involved her discovery of a small brass box containing diluted saffron in Carlini's desk.
+This saffron and Benedetta's blood probably had been used to paint the ring.
+Crivelli also revealed a lesbian affair between the two, taking place during Carlini's visions where she would embody one of her "guardian angels", forcibly drag Crivelli onto her bed and engage in sexual acts; said "angel" would claim it was not a sin for Carlini would be unaware of the events.
+Carlini refuted all claims related to her sexuality.

-The second investigation had been completed on November 5, 1623, when the clerics submitted their "Last Report" to the nuncio.
-Then they saw no traces of the stigmata and the ring on Benedetta's body.
-And when she was asked about angels, visions, apparitions, revelation and ecstasies, Benedetta answered that she no longer saw any of them.
-She was not an abbess anymore and lived the life of an obedient nun under the care of a new abbess.
+The second investigation had been completed on 5 November 1623, when the clerics submitted their final report to the nuncio.
+Then they saw no traces of the stigmata and the ring on Carlini's body.
+And when she was asked about angels, visions, apparitions, revelation and ecstasies, Carlini answered that she no longer saw any of them, having apparently left the community and joined another convent as a nun.
 The investigators concluded that "all the things that were done in her or by her, not only those which are deemed sinful, but also the other deeds which were held to be supernatural and miraculous were done without her consent or her will, since they were done while she was out of her senses by the work of the devil."
 Also, they concluded that the ineptness of Paolo Ricordati was a crucial factor in allowing the situation to continue as long as it did.
 While the ecclesiastical investigators who wrote the last report on Benedetta seemed disposed toward leniency and emphasized her lack of consent and will, the final judgement need not necessarily absolve her from guilt.
 It would be up to the nuncio to determine in which direction the sentence and punishment would go.